 Keeping fit in Paris is easy, fun and an essential element of expat joie de vivre.
 Whether you’re looking for a gym, a Pilates trainer, Zumba, dance classes bike paths, or tennis courts, Paris offers plenty of choices.

 How do you like your fitness classes?
 Are you motivated by challenge or by the social vibes, by the teacher or by the music?
 Do you like to dance, to laugh, to zen out, or do you like to just put your head down and sweat?
 Find the class that suits you!
-A list of resources and gyms will be available soon.

 For four weeks, commit to three things: